OUR APPROACH TO TAX IN THE UK

 Historically, we have been loss making for UK corporation tax purposes.
 This has been due to interest payments on debts which are owed to third party commercial banks, who have loaned money to our business and helped us to grow.
-By incurring these debts as well as using money generated by the business to fund our expansion rather than paying down debt, we have consistently generated significant new job figures across the UK – albeit incurring losses across the business.
+We have used these bank debts, as well as the money generated by our business, to fund expansion rather than paying down debt and have generated significant new job figures across the UK – albeit incurring losses across the business.
 However, in the financial year ending 31 May 2022, the group generated a small profit and therefore incurred a corporation tax liability, which has subsequently been paid.

 It should be noted that we have never used any tax avoidance mechanisms to reduce our tax exposure in the UK.
 We have never taken any UK tax deductions in respect of shareholder loans (or other parental instruments) and there are no arrangements of any kind to minimise our UK tax exposure.
 Indeed, our approach to tax has been confirmed via routine regular discussions with HMRC in a fully transparent manner.

 Like any business, we have a responsibility to our shareholders to appropriately manage our tax costs.
 We therefore seek to adopt relevant UK tax incentives as outlined by HMRC.